 For travel nurses, it can be challenging to overcome and manage the hurdles of obtaining licenses to work in various states.
 To begin a new assignment, a travel nurse must hold a license in the state where they are slotted to practice.
 This can be a compact license allowing them to practice in those states that are part of the NLC, a temporary or walk-through license, or a single-state license if that state does not participate in the NLC.
 It's worth mentioning that nurses can hold numerous single-state licenses, though they do need to monitor their expiration dates.

-Travel nurses with a primary state of residence (PSOR) in an NLC state must maintain this status not to disrupt their licensing or ability to work in those various states.
-For instance, a travel nurse on assignment in a form that is not their PSOR must still renew their driver's license in their primary state of residence.
+Travel nurses with a primary state of residence (PSOR) in an NLC state must maintain this status to avoid disrupting their licensure or ability to work in those states.
+For instance, a travel nurse on assignment in a state that is not their PSOR must still renew their driver's license in their primary state of residence.
 Renewing it in the state where they are working may interfere with their established credentials.